Jalup App – Guidebook

 Do all kinds of advanced searches to find your cards and what you’ve learned.
 When you do a search, the word you search for will be highlighted in red, and will show up as a hit, whether it appears in the sentence or the definition.
 This makes it easy to see examples of how the word (or part of the word) is used in all your cards.
-If you tap on a card, it will play the audio from the card (except for Kanji Kingdom – since there is no audio).
+If you tap on a sentence, it will open that card.

 By default, searching will go through all the cards you own.
 You can narrow down your searches by specific deck and/or whether you have already learned those cards.

 You can also narrow down searches based on whether you have starred or frozen a card.

 From any search, you can mark (or un-mark) a card as frozen or starred:

 (iOS) Swipe left on the row that the card is in.

 Android: tap on the card to enter it, and use the freeze/star controls from within the card.

 *Note: You can’t star and freeze a card at the same time.

 You work hard, so you want to make sure you have your months and years of progress securely saved outside the app in case your mobile dies.
 You have the ability to export and import your progress into a .csv file (which is a basic spreadsheet you can open in Google Sheets or Excel).
 It takes a second to do, and frequent backups are recommended.